In-Car Vaccinations for Eligible Individuals with Disabilities 2/4/2021 - 10:24 AM

 The County of Orange has established a phased, tiered approach to providing the COVID-19 vaccination to residents.
 For the latest information on who is eligible to receive the vaccination, visit the COVID-19 Vaccination Distribution website.

-COVID-19 Vaccination Distribution COVID-19 Vaccine Resources
+COVID-19 Vaccine Distribution Channels COVID-19 Vaccine Resources OC COVID-19 Vaccination Sites

 Register through Othena Othena FAQs